ryantd42/NY-Legislative-Git/2023/A3463A-2023/bill.md

   ___________

- Introduced  by  M.  of  A. SANTABARBARA -- read once and referred to the Committee on Environmental Conservation
+ Introduced  by  M.  of  A. SANTABARBARA -- read once and referred to the Committee on Environmental Conservation -- committee discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

- AN ACT to amend the executive law, in  relation  to  adding  Chuctanunda creek to the definition of inland waterways
+ AN ACT to amend the executive law, in relation to adding North  Chuctan- unda creek to the definition of inland waterways

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: